LiLabAtVT/I2GDS2025/Group2/README.md

 ```
 </details>

+### 1.3  Transfering metagenome SRA file to FASTQ

-1.3 As downloaded files were in ".sra" format, command "fasterq-dump" was used for transfering SRA to FASTQ
+As directly downloaded files were in ".sra" format, command "fasterq-dump" was used

 <details>
   <summary>Click to expand script</summary>